Giansimone-Coccia/Project_Coupon/README.md

 </p>

 ## About the Application
 This is a web app for publishing promotions by various companies.
 These promotions can be collected from various users registered on the site and managed by staff members of the company posting them.
+The is based on the framework Laravel (you can find the documentaion below).
 Language adopted: PHP, Blade, Javascript, CSS, HTML.

 ## About Laravel